-• Clothing should have no writing or advertisement (other than a small logo) except for clothing that is purchased through CHA.

-- No tattoos should be visible. - Girls may wear pierced jewelry only in the ear lobe.
+- Clothing should have no writing or advertisement (other than a small logo) except for clothing that is purchased through CHA. - No tattoos should be visible. - Piercings may be in the ear lobe and one small stud in the cartilage.
 Gauges are not to be worn. - Jewelry which draws undo attention should not be worn. - No hats are to be worn in buildings. - Undergarments must not be seen through clothing or outside of clothing. - Traditional headbands may be worn. - No actual national flags may be worn as any part of a costume including as a covering or a cape.